 Having been through most of a two-year GCSE course you should be able to judge your ability in the subject.
 Do not choose a subject which you have problems with.
-If the course was not offered at a lower level, then ask older students, teachers and the academic counsellors for guidance, and take advantage of the Taster Lessons as well as the Unifrog resources (Interests test, Personality test, Subject Libraries, Careers Libraries, Webinars etc).
+If the course was not offered at a lower level, then ask older students, teachers and the academic counsellors for guidance, and take advantage of the Taster Lessons as resources.